 Hegerberg, then 23, finished as the leading goal-scorer for Olympique Lyonnais in the 2017-18 Division 1 Féminine (31 goals) as well as in the UEFA Women’s Champions League (15 goals).

 Who has won the most Ballon d’Or?

-Lionel Messi has won the most Ballon d’Or awards in history, with seven wins, two more than rival Cristiano Ronaldo.
+Lionel Messi has won the most Ballon d’Or awards in history, with eight wins, three more than rival Cristiano Ronaldo.
 The Argentina captain won four successive Ballon d’Or awards between 2009 and 2012 and was the first player to win the FIFA Ballon d’Or.

-The Barcelona icon, who currently plays for Paris Saint-Germain, won a record seventh Ballon d’Or in 2021 as he helped Argentina claim the Copa America and also won the Copa Del Rey 2020-21 with the Catalan giants.
+The Barcelona icon, who currently plays for Inter Miami, won a record eighth Ballon d’Or in 2023 after he helped Argentina claim the 2022 FIFA World Cup.

 Ballon d’Or winners list